Fabio-A-Sa/Privago/docs/milestone2/report.md

 ![Q1 Boosted](../../evaluation/q1/p-r-curve-boosted.png)
 [Figure F2]: Q1 Precision-recall curve using boosted system

-__Result Analysis:__ Both systems did well, althought there is a notable increased precision on the boosted system, demonstrated in the table [cite][Table T4].
+__Result Analysis:__ Both systems did well, although there is a notable increased precision on the boosted system, demonstrated in the table [cite][Table T4].
 The utilization of eDismax, in this query, proved to be important for the results since the 2 words "center london", when putted together, are very correlated with each other.

 ### B. Breakfast or Room Service